icesphere/star-realms-simulator/README.md

 ##Create a bot

-Currently there is only one type of bot - the *JsonBot.java*.
+Currently there is only one type of bot - *JsonBot.java*.

-Other types bots can be created by extending *Bot.java*.
+Other types of bots can be created by extending *Bot.java*.

 See [Create JSON Bot](create_json_bot.md) for instructions on how to create a JSON bot